xdspacelab/openvslam/docs/docker.rst

 You can check the behavior of the SLAM examples according to :ref:`Tutorial <chapter-simple-tutorial>`.

-If you need to access to any files and directories on a host machine, please bind directories using ``--volume`` or ``--mount`` option.
+If you need to access to any files and directories on a host machine from the container, please bind directories between the host and the container using ``--volume`` or ``--mount`` option.
 (See `the docker documentataion <https://docs.docker.com/engine/reference/commandline/run/>`_.)

 Here is an example.